 Point for the Original version.

 Ultimately Christine sings the Phantom’s song which is the title song of the show.
-In both versions she dons a fancy gown but these two costumes are as different as they can be, just like the necklaces they are wore with.
+In both versions she dons a fancy gown but these two costumes are as different as they can be, just like the necklaces they compliment.

 In Original version this gown is much more simple than its Australian counterpart.
 The gown is a strapless.
 It has a gold tone and has a metallic gold circular patten.
 There is a beading that goes around the arms at the shoulders.
 This gown seems more modern than Edwardian however it’s still quite pretty.